 The Company owns and uses several trademarks relating to its brands that have significant value and are instrumental to the Company's ability to market its products.
 The Company's most significant trademark is "Manitex" (presently registered with the United States Patent and Trademark Office until 2027).
-Badger Equipment Company previously marketed its products under the "Little Giant" and "Badger" trade names which were discontinued during January 2022.
 Valla markets its products under the "Valla" tradename.
 PM sells its products using the trademark "PM" and PM subsidiary, PM Oil & Steel S.p.A. sells its products using the "OIL & STEEL" trademark.
 The Manitex, Valla, PM and OIL & STEEL trademarks and trade names are important to the marketing and operation of the Company's business as a significant number of our products are sold under those names.
 PM has three patents.
 One is registered with the Italian Patents and Trademarks Office until 2028.
 PM has two additional patents registered with The Office for Harmonization in the Internal Market for Trademarks, ("OHIM") that are in force until 2031 and 2034, respectively.